henryhyw/henryhyw.github.io/menu/experience.md

 <img src="/assets/img/hku.jpeg" style="height:8vh;">

-In this role, I'm delving into the fascinating world of human memory systems and learning behaviors.
-I’m developing a computational model to simulate these processes, conducting literature reviews on artificial neural networks, reinforcement learning, and cognitive neuroscience.
-It’s intense but incredibly rewarding work.
+In this role, I'm delving into the world of human memory systems and learning behaviors.
+I’m developing a computational model to simulate these processes and conducting literature reviews on artificial neural networks, reinforcement learning, and cognitive neuroscience.
 (Details are confidential)

 ---